Harsh-Chothani/SOIL-PROPERTIES-PREDICTION-BY-USING-MACHINE-LEARNING/README.md

 S = f(s,c,o,r,p,a,n)
 where,
-S = soil classes or attributes f = function s = soil, other or previously measured properties of the soil at a point c = climate, climatic properties of the environment at a point o = organisms, including land cover and natural vegetation or fauna or human activity r = relief, topography, landscape attributes p = parent material, lithology a = age, the time factor n = spatial or geographic position
+- s = soil, other or previously measured properties of the soil at a point
+- c = climate, climatic properties of the environment at a point
+- o = organisms, including land cover and natural vegetation or fauna or human activity
+- r = relief, topography, landscape attributes
+- p = parent material, lithology
+- a = age, the time factor
+- n = spatial or geographic position

-Tools and Software
+## Tools and Software
-Python Programming Language
+- Python Programming Language
-GIS Software:
+- GIS Software:
-Erdas
+- Erdas Imagine
-QGIS
+- QGIS
-ArcMap
+- ArcMap